Pagan Poetry: Music video

 The accompanying music video for "Pagan Poetry" was directed by Nick Knight, who had previously photographed the cover image for her third studio album Homogenic (1997).
 The video is described as being about "a woman preparing herself for marriage and for her lover".
 It features highly blurry and stylized images of explicit sex from Björk's personal footage, including fellatio and ejaculation, and images of large needles sewing pearls to skin.
-The second half of the video features Björk in a dress designed by Alexander McQueen, which covers only the lower portion of her body.
+The second half of the video features Björk in a dress designed by Alexander McQueen.
 The upper portion of the dress consists of pearls piercing her skin, which is shown throughout the first half.
 The video ends with a shot of a Corset piercing.

-The video had three stages of shooting: a video shoot of piercings, a private video shoot handled by Björk, and a film shoot of Björk.
-The piercings video and film shoot were done in a day in June 2001 in Knight's studio in London.
-The sole light source was diffused sunlight shining through the ceiling windows of the second floor daylight studio.
-This studio gave a "northlight" look and had a rawness to it that matched the subject matter, photography director Simon Chaudoir said.
+The video had three stages of shooting: A video-shoot of piercings, a private video-shoot handled by Björk, and a film-shoot of Björk.
+The piercings video and film-shoot were done in a day in June 2001 in Knight's studio in London.
+The studio gave a "northlight" look and had a rawness to it that matched the subject matter, photography director Simon Chaudoir said.